-After being incubated in ExCITE Riverside, Deepbits earned an award from Office of Naval Research (ONR) to develop end-to-end late-stage binary customization system in 2017.
-One year later, it earned National Science Foundation led NSF SBIR Phase I award to develop extensible and customizable binary code analytics engine for malware intelligence.
+After being incubated in ExCITE Riverside, Deepbits earned an award from the Office of Naval Research (ONR) to develop an end-to-end late-stage binary customization system in 2017.
+One year later, it earned the National Science Foundation-led NSF SBIR Phase I award for developing an extensible and customizable binary code analytics engine for malware intelligence.

-2019: It was in May 2019 that the startup released its product called Dr. Binary, an AI-powered threat discovery platform for binary code and said it identifies vulnerability, malware and code plagiarism in software assets.
+2019: It was in May 2019 that the startup released its product Dr. Binary, an AI-powered threat discovery platform for binary code, and said it identifies a vulnerability, malware, and code plagiarism in software assets.

 It later released another product called DeepDi, a fast and accurate disassembler powered by AI.